Raathigesh/majestic/README.md

 ## What is Majestic?

-Majestic is an electron app which tries to put a UI for Jest.
+Majestic is an electron app for running tests with Jest.
+Majestic is a tool built for providing great developer experience when you write tests with Jest.

+Jest CLI itself is one of the best CLI experience you can get out there today.
+But Majestic tries to bring that CLI experience in a form of a UI app.

 ## Features

 * Run particular tests with a click
+* Watch the whole project, a file or a test
 * Update specific snapshots with a click
 * Inline coverage reports
 * Zero configuration (Sorry, I had to)
+* Support for typescript projects
-* Supports Create-react-app out of the box
+* Support for Create-react-app out of the box
+* Quick search to search across all your test (It) statements
+* Failure summary shows all test failtures in a single screen.
+Useful when you have failures across multiple files

 ### External jest configuration file